Cognisen

 AI is reorganizing work, not eliminating it.

-Three years in, there is no detectable displacement in employment or unemployment at scale.
-What is happening is task reallocation — some tasks move to AI, some change shape, and new tasks (verification, prompt engineering, workflow design, QA) are created.
-This is consistent with Acemoglu and Restrepo's "automation-reinstatement cycle."
+Three years in, there is no detectable displacement at scale.
+What is happening is task reallocation.
+Some tasks move to AI, some change shape, and new tasks are created: verification, prompt engineering, workflow design, quality assurance.
+This is the automation and reinstatement cycle Acemoglu and Restrepo described.
 The critical variable is whether new task creation keeps pace with automation.
 So far, it has.

 02